 Consider scheduling your mammogram after your birthday to help you remember it every year.
-You can find a mammography network provider in the Find Care tool at StateSC.SouthCarolinaBlues. com.
+You can find a mammography network provider in the Find Care tool located under the Resources tab in your My Health Toolkit account.
 You can also call BlueCross at 803.736.1576 or 800.868.2520 for assistance.
 The Plan also covers any diagnostic mammograms.